SuyashGupte/3k-generic-job-profile/JDs.md

 Advanced university degree (Master's degree or equivalent degree) in clinical or forensic psychology or a medical doctorate with certificate of specialization or completion of residency in psychiatry is required.

 A minimum of five years of work experience direct counseling vulnerable groups, such as survivors of sexual violence, traumatized children and survivors of torture preferably within criminal justice system structures is required.

-_x000D_
-_x000D_Experience working with either cognitive-behavioural therapy (CBT) OR trauma focused interventions including EMDR and Narrative Exposure Therapy (NET), and experience with planning, executing and evaluating capacity building MHPSS (training, workshops) is essential.
+Experience working with either cognitive-behavioural therapy (CBT) OR trauma focused interventions including EMDR and Narrative Exposure Therapy (NET), and experience with planning, executing and evaluating capacity building MHPSS (training, workshops) is essential.

-_x000D_
-_x000D_Field experience in the Middle East and North Africa, or experience with working with victims in conflict-affected settings is desirable.
+Field experience in the Middle East and North Africa, or experience with working with victims in conflict-affected settings is desirable.

 4) Title: Psychologist